PROTECTION OF YOUR PERSONAL DATA

 8. HOW DO WE PROTECT AND SAFEGUARD YOUR PERSONAL DATA?

-particular the right to access, your personal data and to rectify them in case your personal data are inaccurate
+2018/1725, in particular the right to access your personal data and to rectify in case your personal

 Article 5(1)(a) on grounds relating to your particular situation.

-You have consented to provide your personal data to the Directorate-General Neighbourhood & Enlargement
+You have consented to provide your personal data to the Directorate-General for Neighbourhood &

-Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication for the present processing
+Enlargement Negotiations / Unit NEAR.A1 Inter-institutional Relations and Communication for the present

-operation.
+processing operation.
 You can withdraw your consent at any time by notifying the Data Controller.
-The withdrawal will not
+The

-affect the lawfulness of the processing carried out before you have withdrawn the consent.
+withdrawal will not affect the lawfulness of the processing carried out before you have withdrawn the

 is given under Heading 9 below.